2016–17 Toronto Maple Leafs season: Regular season

-Overtime statistics

 Playoffs

 The Maple Leafs clinched a playoff spot for the first time since the 2012–13 season.
 They qualified as the second wildcard team in the Eastern Conference and faced the Washington Capitals, the division winner with the best record, in the first round.
 Washington won the series in 6 games, 4–2.
 This was the third playoff series in NHL history where five games were decided in overtime, the first occurring in the 1951 Stanley Cup Finals between the Toronto Maple Leafs and the Montreal Canadiens, and the second in the 2012 Western Conference Quarterfinals between the Phoenix Coyotes and the Chicago Blackhawks.